soi-20/brains/_pages/about.md

 title:
 permalink: /about/
 ---
 Hi, this is Allen.
-I'm building Gargantua.
+A fan of CS 1.6.

 # Social